mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 fun salaryWithNullableRaise(jobId: JobId): Salary = salary(jobId).bind()
 ```

-Remember that the original `salary` function returns an `Option<Salary`.
+Remember that the original `salary` function returns an `Option<Salary>`.

 Last, we have the `Result<A>` wrapper type.
 As you may remember from the [previous article of the series](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-2/), the `Result<A>` uses subclasses of `Throwable` to represent the error information.
 In fact, the Arrow library has an implementation of the `Raise<E>` interface for the `Result<A>` type.
-Which uses `Throwable` for the `E` type variable.
-The `ResultRaise` class is defined as:
+It uses `Throwable` for the `E` type variable:

 ```kotlin
 // Arrow Kt Library
 public class ResultRaise(private val raise: Raise<Throwable>) : Raise<Throwable> by raise
 ```

-To see it in action, we can change the function `convertUsdToEur` we defined in the `RaiseCurrencyConverter` class, letting it raise an exception in case of error instead of a logically typed error:
+To see it in action, we can change the function `convertUsdToEur` we defined in the `RaiseCurrencyConverter` class, letting it raise an exception in case of error instead of a logical typed error.
+You may remember that the `currencyConverter.convertUsdToEur(amount)` statement throws an exception in case of a negative or `null` amount:

 ```kotlin
 class RaiseCurrencyConverter(private val currencyConverter: CurrencyConverter) {